jodielunger/PACS-MACS/README.md

 ## Overview

-Here, we describe the two-state model used to predict how SCR motif combinations influence macrophage phenotype.
+Here, we describe the two-state model used to predict how PACS motif combinations influence macrophage phenotype.
 The model treats each phenotype measurement (surface marker MFI or phagocytosis TFI) as the output of a population of cells distributed between two states — an OFF state and an ON state.
-The fraction of cells in each state is governed by an equilibrium constant $K$, which depends on the identity and copy number of motifs encoded in the SCR.
+The fraction of cells in each state is governed by an equilibrium constant $K$, which depends on the identity and copy number of motifs encoded in the PACS.

 Phenotype measurements for six readouts (CD163, CD80, CD206, CD40, PDL1, phagocytosis) were each modeled independently.
 The same mathematical framework and fitting procedure was applied to every phenotype.